DevStuffzz/Sulfur/README.md

-# Sulfur Engine 0.2.1
+# Sulfur Engine 1.0.0

 ## About
-Sulfur is a cross-platofrom open-sourced 2D game engine that uses the swing graphics library.
+Sulfur is a cross-platoform open-sourced 2D game engine that uses the swing graphics library.

 ## Getting Started
 *There are no external dependencies for Sulfur*